-A perk of having a teenager is that you can finally relinquish some of the financial responsibility of their lifestyle to them.
+A perk of having a teenager is that you can finally relinquish some of their lifestyle's financial responsibility to them.
 Or so you thought.

 Finding a job as a teen can be difficult.
 Amongst the social, athletic, and academic schedules, your child’s full-time job may seem to be jam-packed with being a teenager.
-However, it’s essential to find alternatives for your teens to make a little side income so that they can start learning about responsibility.
+However, it’s essential to find alternatives for your teens to make a little side income to start learning about responsibility.
 It also doesn’t hurt when that side gig also gives them an appreciation for all of the associated costs of their lifestyle.

 So, it comes down to convenience.
-Your teens need a job that enables them to work when they are available, outside of their other commitments.
+Your teens need a job that enables them to work when available, outside of their other commitments.
 If you’ve followed any of our posts over the past few months, you’ll notice that we’ve heavily emphasized the convenience of online employment.
-While there are plenty of options for adults who want a side or full-time remote gig, it may surprise you that there are a plethora of options for your teenager, too.
+While there are plenty of options for adults who want a side or full-time remote gig, it may surprise you that there are many options for your teenager, too.

 Your child may be artistic or creative.
 They probably decorate their lockers, rooms, and even a car or two when they’re making their latest “prom-posal.”
 Channel this creative energy when they’re in the thick of their employment search.
 Encourage your teen to use their artistic abilities to create items that they can sell or re-purpose online.